TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 a preference for getting rid of `if` statements, why some languages prefer loops while other prefer iterative approaches.
 Why some features present in languages are strongly discouraged - remember `var`, `eval()` or `$global_variable`s?

-There's *a lot* more of these relating to features of Ruby (or a different language!) that you might never even have heard of.
-The good news is that there exist style guides: a set of standards for writing and organizing code.
+There's *a lot* more of these relating to features of Ruby (or a different language!) that you might never even have heard of. <span id='style-guide'>The good news is that there exist style guides:</span>
+a set of standards for writing and organizing code.
 The bad news?
 Your head would need to store that entire set of standards and be able to recall them whenever working with code.

 ### Your code has pockets, too

 Enter another set of tools: linters and formatters.
 Those do the remembering job for you - they shall point out that something's wrong.
-Perhaps they might automatically fix some of the issues or at least provide hints or references to the style guide that might help you in writing cleaner code.
-For that, Rubyists have a powerful ally:
+Perhaps they might automatically fix some of the issues or at least provide hints or references to the style guide that might help you in writing cleaner code. <span id='formatting'>Formatting is all about making your code look neat and tidy without changing code's behavior - think indentation and various spacing, so style.</span> <span id='linting'>Linting is all about making your code easier to reason about - this might change how your code behaves, for example by enforcing that you use `#each` instead of a `for` loop.</span> For all that, Rubyists have a powerful ally:

 RuboCop.
 A really polished Gem that will make your code shine!